osama127001/Multinode-Cloudera-Cluster/README.md

 **`Recommended:`** Install 3 Zookeeper servers during the installation of the cluster.

 ## Setup Kerberos
+Kerberos is a network authentication protocol developed by MIT, which eliminates the need for transmision of password accross the network and removes the threat of any attack.

+**`KDC (Key Distribution Center): `** KDC is the authentication server in kerberos environment.
+In most of the cases KDC is resided in the seperate physical server.
+We can devide KDC into 3 parts:

+1. Database
+This database stores users and service identities, these identities are known as `Principles`.
+It also stores information like encryption key, ticket validity duration and expiration date etc.

+2. AS (Authentication Server)
+This server authenticates a user and issues a `TGT (Ticket Granting Ticket)`.
+If you have a valid TGT, means authentication server has verified your credentials.

+3. TGS (Ticket Granting Server)
+TGS is the application server of KDC which provides service ticket.
+To access any hadoop service on the cluster, we need to get a service ticket from TGS.

 * to setup kerberos, install kerberos workstation on all the nodes of the cluster. use the following commands to install the kerberos workstation: